Deaths from long working hours on the rise, says WHO | DW | 17.05.2021

 Between 2000 and 2016, the number of deaths from heart disease linked to long working hours increased by 42%, and from stroke by 19%.

-The study concludes that working 55 or more hours per week is associated with an estimated 35% increased risk of stroke and 17% higher risk of dying from ischemic heart disease, compared to working 35-40 hours a week.
+The study concludes that working 55 or more hours per week is associated with an estimated 35% increased risk of stroke and 17% higher risk of dying from ischemic heart disease, compared to working 35 to 40 hours a week.

 "The pandemic is accelerating developments that could feed the trend towards increased working time," the WHO said.